Vincentdudu123/AskNuclear/reactorSeries/E1/manuscript/manuscript.md

 ## Scene two

+Nuclear reaction is a fundenmental physical phenomenon born along with the universe.
+Nuclear fusion is a reaction in which, two or more light nuclei form into a heavier one releasing energy, like what's happening in the sun.
+On the other hand, heavy nucleus can split into two or more lighter ones.
+During this process a certain amount of energy is also released.

-When people talk about nuclear energy, there is always a bliss of anxiety going around: non human-readable equations, harmful radiation, atomic bombs, Chernobyl, Fukushima, or even big cooling towers releasing unharmful steam into the atmosphere.
+When people talk about nuclear energy, there is always a bliss of anxiety going around: non human-readable equations, harmful radiations, atomic bombs, Chernobyl, Fukushima, or even big cooling towers releasing unharmful steam into the atmosphere.

 ## Scene three

 There seems to exist a thick layer of ice between most people and nuclear energy causing some misunderstandings.
 What is nuclear energy?
 Is nuclear power plant safe?
-In this series of videos, I am gonna explained some common facts about nuclear power plant, well, in a simple way.
+In this series of videos, I am gonna explained some facts about nuclear power plant, well, in a simple way.

 ## Scene four